rohanPatgiri/agent-based-modelling-mesa01/session4 notes.md

 ---
 class Sugar(mesa.Agent):
-  #- contains an amount of sugar
+  - contains an amount of sugar
-  # Grows one amount of sugar each turn
+   Grows one amount of sugar each turn def __init__(self):
-  def __init__(self):
     print("I am sugar")

 ........
+## SECTION 2
 This is a basic Sugar class that:

 Inherits from mesa.Agent